-Mr. Lowe told members that although many of these factors are outside the control of the MPO, staff will bring its concerns to the NCDOT.
-He noted that a question was raised at the workshop regarding increased NCDOT involvement and the cost for NCDOT to take over management of the projects from start to finish.
-Mr. Lowe said that staff will include it in discussions with the Department if the Board agrees.
+Mr. Lowe told members staff will set up a meeting with NCDOT regarding many of the FHWA and NCDOT process items.
+He noted that there was a question about more NCDOT involvement and what the cost would be for them to take over management of the projects.
+Mr. Lowe said if the Board agrees that they would like to pursue that as an option, staff will include that as part of the discussions with the Department.